Vietnam.vn - Nền tảng quảng bá Việt Nam

 Caffeine in tea can cause insomnia if consumed in large amounts.
 Photo: Freepik

 Energy drinks are high in sugar, a popular beverage, but they contain a lot of caffeine.
 According to Dr. Tien, some energy drinks can contain up to 200 mg of caffeine per can.
-Consuming too much caffeine from energy drinks in a day can cause over-stimulation, insomnia, and heart problems such as irregular heartbeat and high blood pressure.
+Too much caffeine from energy drinks in a day can cause over-stimulation, insomnia, and heart problems such as irregular heartbeat and high blood pressure.

 Dr. Tien added that insomnia is not only caused by caffeine but also by many other factors such as increased free radicals, stress, and negative environmental impacts.